What are iFrames?

-An IFrame (Inline Frame) is an HTML document embedded inside another HTML document on a website.
+IT is an HTML document embedded inside another HTML document on a website.
 The IFrame HTML element is often used to insert content from another source, such as an advertisement, into a Web page.
-Although they behaves like an inline image, it can be configured with its own scrollbar independent of the surrounding page’s scrollbar.
+Although they behave like an inline image, it can be configured with its own scrollbar independent of the surrounding page’s scrollbar.

 Iframes are used for several different purposes, such as online advertising and multimedia.
 Many ad

 platforms use them to display ads on web pages since they provide more flexibility than an inline script.

 Since iframes may contain an entire webpage, advertisers can include extra tracking code within them that helps ensure accurate reporting for both the advertiser and publisher.